 1. Improved sleep – I need 8 hours of sleep a night.
-Not 8 hours of bedtime on my computer, reading or doing sudoku puzzles but 8 actual hours of sleep.
+Not 8 hours of bedtime on my computer, reading or but 8 actual hours of sleep.
 I need to make sure that I get as many of these 8 before midnight as possible.
+Which is why I opt to play games which get me tired like Sudoku medium.
+It tires the brain and your body will naturally sleep to revitalize your mind.
 And I need to make sure to be as consistent with my time to bed and time to rise as possible.

 3. Less sugar – For a while there I was in the habit of writing down the sugar content of everything I ate.
 Well not really everything but if it came in a package I was jotting in down.
 And this good because as you get your insulin under control your fat burning goes way up.
 I’ve got to get back to doing this again.

 4. Drink more water – Sometimes I’ll get busy writing programs or running errands and won’t drink as much water as I should.
 As soon as you’re 2% dehydrated performance drops off.
 Plus many of your muscle building and fat burning enzymes are hydrolytic and require water.
 There are a number more good reasons to drink more water and I know I have to increase my intake.